aaronbloomfield/pdr/labs/lab09-64bit/index.md

 ### Different Architectures ###

 See the [last lab](../lab08/index.html) for details, but all code must be submitted to run under Linux, which is the platform that does the compilation on the submission system.

-### Compiling with make ###

-Your code will be compiled with make.
-See the last lab for a sample Makefile that will compile assembly.

 ------------------------------------------------------------